MVCNet: Multi-View Contrastive Network for Motor Imagery Classification: Related Work

 \subsection{Contrastive Learning}

-Contrastive learning aims to learn invariant and discriminative feature representations from different views of data, which brings similar instances (positive pairs) closer and pushes dissimilar instances (negative pairs) apart in the feature space.
-Different contrastive learning approaches vary on loss functions, network architectures, and ways of choosing negative samples and positive samples.
+Contrastive learning has emerged as a powerful way to learn discriminative representations by encouraging similar instances (positive pairs) to be mapped close together while pushing dissimilar ones (negative pairs) farther apart in the feature space.

-Most contrastive learning approaches highlight on unsupervised learning.
-SimCLR \cite{simclr2020} is a straightforward contrastive learning framework, which contains two augmented views and maximizes their consistency through the normalized temperature-scaled cross entropy loss.
-Augmented views originating from the same sample are considered positives, while all other augmented views from different samples are considered negatives.
-In contrast to SimCLR, MoCo \cite{he2020moco} employs a memory bank to accumulate a substantial number of negatives encoded by a momentum-updated encoder.
-A recent trend involves exploring contrastive learning without explicitly using negative samples.
-For instance, BYOL \cite{grill2020BYOL} achieves representation learning by bootstrapping representations from two neural networks that learn and interact collaboratively.
-SimSiam \cite{chen2021simsiam} departs from the reliance on negative samples and instead utilizes a siamese network and stop-gradient operation.

-Compared with unsupervised contrastive learning, supervised contrastive learning was much less studied.
-The main idea is to additionally utilize class information into designing positive and negative pairs.
-For example, SupCon \cite{Khosla2020} considers contrasting the set of all samples from the same class as positives against the negatives from the remainder within a batch.